act-rules/act-rules.github.io/_rules/SC4-1-2-iframe-unique-name.md

 #### Pass example 1

-Usage of `title` attribute to describe the `iframe` content, and there is only one iframe within document context.
+Usage of `title` attribute to describe the `iframe` content, and there is only one iframe within document tree.

 ```html
 <iframe title="List of Contributors" src="../test-assets/SC4-1-2-iframe-unique-name-doc1.html">